 We do not want to tell you that you should not listen to your friends and family :-) But you should not follow any of the seven wise pieces of advice mentioned below.
 You can’t say you weren’t warned!

 1. “Why don't you just write 10 pages for your thesis?”

 You can easily write 10 pages of nonsense.
-Simply writing wildly leads to success in very few cases.
+Simply writing wildly rarely leads to success.
 Without research and without clarifying the topic and the terms, you are not enough of an expert to write a few pages easily.
 You probably won't be satisfied with the 10 pages you write.
 It’s better to start with the outline and the proposal then use the five pages per day writing technique.

 2. "Just use a topic from an old bachelor’s or master’s thesis"